Query-Efficient Agentic Graph Extraction Attacks on GraphRAG Systems: Introduction

 Graph-based retrieval-augmented generation (GraphRAG) extends RAG by organizing a corpus into a graph of entities and relations, then retrieving relevant knowledge from the graph for augmented generation~\cite{xiao2025graphrag,zhou2025depth}.
 This structure supports retrieval over relationships and enables multi-hop reasoning.
 While GraphRAG can improve reasoning, it also introduces a qualitatively different attack surface than flat text retrieval: an adversary can chain queries to traverse the graph, expand neighborhoods across turns, and compose relational evidence, potentially amplifying the leakage of structured knowledge.

 Recent work~\cite{liu2025exposing} provides early evidence that GraphRAG systems can leak structured entities and relationships from retrieved subgraphs under black-box query access, highlighting privacy risks beyond conventional RAG.
-However, it remains unclear whether an adaptive, multi-turn adversary can push beyond leaking individual retrieved fragments and instead reconstruct a large, coherent portion of the hidden graph structure.
+However, it remains unclear whether an adaptive, multi-turn adversary can go beyond leaking individual retrieved fragments to reconstruct a large, coherent portion of the hidden graph structure.
 This distinction matters because a reconstructed knowledge graph is a reusable, queryable artifact that can \textit{expose important and sensitive associations} (e.g., medical conditions, communications, organizational ties).
 Such a relational graph can then enable downstream harms such as linkage and targeted inference, even without verbatim disclosure of long textual descriptions.
+Graphs are becoming an increasingly important interface for augmenting LLMs with structure, memory, and reasoning support, which makes understanding graph-level security risks increasingly important~\cite{wang2025generalizing,he2025self,luo2026graphs,sahu2026knowledge}.

-Therefore, in this paper, we formalize this threat as a \emph{budget-constrained graph extraction attack}.
-Given only black-box input-output interactions with a GraphRAG system, the attacker aims to recover its internal graph structure--entities and relations under a fixed query budget.
+Therefore, in this paper, we formalize this threat as a \emph{query-efficient graph extraction attack}.
+Given only black-box interactions with a GraphRAG system, the attacker aims to recover its internal graph structure--entities and relations under a fixed query budget.
 Our focus is query efficiency: maximizing recovered graph structure per query while avoiding wasted queries on redundant or low-yield regions.
 Compared with prior RAG extraction attack settings, GraphRAG raises additional challenges: (i) GraphRAG responses may mix retrieved subgraph evidence with model-generated text, making entity and edge extraction noisy and prone to hallucination; (ii) the attacker only has black-box access to the hidden knowledge graph, so naive prompting can waste budget on redundant or low-yield regions; and (iii) effective reconstruction requires long-horizon planning to balance broad exploration with targeted exploitation.
-To address these challenges, we propose \textbf{AGEA}, a query-efficient and memory-augmented \textbf{A}gentic \textbf{G}raph \textbf{E}xtraction \textbf{A}ttack framework tailored to GraphRAG.
-AGEA coordinates exploration and exploitation using graph-level novelty signals to prioritize high-yield queries and reduce redundancy.
-It combines an adaptive query planning agent with an external memory of extracted structures and a graph filter agent that reasons over spurious entities/edges before incorporating them into the reconstructed graph.
-Empirically, these designs enable AGEA to recover a substantially larger portion of the hidden entity–relation graph under the same query budget.